Skip to main content

 New System Installation

 New construction is booming in Royse City, and many of those homes need septic.
 Soil evaluations almost always show low permeability in this area, which rules out conventional gravity-fed drain fields.
 Expect to install an aerobic treatment unit on most properties.
 Conventional systems cost $6,500-$9,500 where soils allow.
 Aerobic installations run $12,000-$20,000.
-The City of Royse City issues septic system permits directly, regardless of which county your parcel sits in.
+The City of Royse City issues OSSF permits directly, regardless of which county your parcel sits in.

 Septic Repair